 Tooth extraction is not uncommon.
 Our third molars, commonly referred to as wisdom teeth, usually erupt between the ages of 16 to 21 years of age.
 For some, it may even be earlier or later than that.
 For others, they may never erupt at all.
 Wisdom teeth are named as such since they are the last molars to erupt in the mouth.
 Most people assume that the eruption of wisdom teeth directly indicates to remove them.
 However, this is not entirely true.

 Wisdom teeth do not serve an essential function in the mouth.
-The dentist may advide to remove them in the following cases:
+The dentist may advise to remove them in the following cases:

 - If the wisdom tooth does not have adequate space to erupt and starts to impinge on adjacent teeth.
 These areas may be difficult to clean properly.
 It can lead to the accumulation of plaque.
 This would cause inflammation of the gums in the area and subsequent pain.
 Improper cleaning can also lead to decay of the teeth adjacent to the wisdom teeth.

 - If the inadequate space for wisdom teeth leads to crowding of the rest of the teeth.

 - Wisdom teeth that erupt only partially can form an entryway for bacteria.
 This will help them colonize into the gum tissue and create opportunities for infection.

 - If wisdom teeth become impacted, a cyst can develop around the affected tooth.
 It may lead to the destruction of adjacent tooth roots and jawbone.

 Smoking After Wisdom Tooth Extraction

-If you are scheduled for a wisdom tooth extraction, your dentist will advise some post-operative advice and precautions.
+If you are scheduled for a wisdom tooth extraction, your dentist will advise some post-operative advice and tooth extraction aftercare tips.
 They should be followed to ensure proper healing of the socket.
 Smokers are advised to stay away from cigarettes for at least 72-96 hours.
 Abstaining for 5 days is ideal.
-Experiencing some amount of pain, bruising, and swelling associated with wisdom tooth extraction is normal.
+Experiencing some pain, bruising, and swelling associated with wisdom tooth extraction is normal.
 However, smoking can give rise to severe complications and hinder the healing process of the wound.

 Loss of Blood Clot after tooth extraction